Chevrolet Equinox: Powertrain

 The third-generation Equinox is available with up to three turbocharged inline four-cylinder engine choices.
-Gasoline engines are identical to the 2016 Malibu: a 1.5-liter unit that produces 170 hp (12 hp less than the 2.4-liter engine in the previous Equinox but more torque), or a 2.0-liter unit that produces 252 hp (48 hp less than the 3.6-liter V6 engine in the previous Equinox).
+Gasoline engines are virtually identical to the 2016 Malibu: a 1.5-liter unit that produces 170 hp (12 hp less than the 2.4-liter engine in the previous Equinox but more torque), or a 2.0-liter unit that produces 252 hp (48 hp less than the 3.6-liter V6 engine in the previous Equinox).
 The 2.0-liter engine was an option on the LT and Premier trims from 2018 to 2020, and models so equipped featured dual chrome exhaust tips, larger front brakes, the "2.0 T" badge on the liftgate, trailering equipment, and a 17-inch spare wheel.

 For the first time, a 1.6-liter turbo-diesel I4 engine that produces 136 hp became available, but only on LT and Premier trims.
 The 2.0-liter unit is mated to a nine-speed automatic transmission, while the other two engines are mated to a six-speed automatic transmission.